apigee/lembos/docs/Hadoop_Input_Module_API.md

 ## DBInputFormat

-For example usage of all available APIs, please see the [unit tests][hadoop-dbinputformat-tests].
+For example usage of all available APIs, please see the [unit tests][hadoop-input-dbinputformat-tests].

 ```javascript
 /**